monyhar/monyhar/monyhar/docs/clion.md

 ## Chromium in CLion
 1. Import project
-    - At the startup dialog, select `Import Project` and select your `chromium` directory; this should be the parent directory to `src`.
+    - At the startup dialog, select `Import Project` and select your `monyhar` directory; this should be the parent directory to `src`.
 Selecting `src` instead would result in some CLion IDE files appearing in your repository.
 1. (Optional) Modify the `CMakeLists.txt` file